alvinjtang/simple-recipe/README.md

 # simple-recipe
-How to make French Toast
+Practice basics of JS objects to display the ingredients to make french toast.